 Ethiopia: Market Profile

-- Owing to under-development of industry, Ethiopia relies heavily on imported capital and consumer goods.
+- Ethiopia relies heavily on imported capital and consumer goods.
 Over 60% of Ethiopia’s imports come from Asia, half of which are from China.
 Ethiopia is keen to make use of its abundant supply of low-cost labour to develop manufacturing.
-Textile and garments, leather shoes and leather products and horticulture are the strategic sectors.
+Textile and garments, leather shoes and leather products, horticulture and industrial parks are the strategic sectors.

-- The country has also adopted the industrial park development model to attract FDI, with “plug and play” facilities to attract foreign investors.
+- The country has adopted industrial park development model to attract FDI, with “plug and play” facilities to attract foreign investors.
 The Ethiopian Investment Commission is the official agency promoting inward investment to Ethiopia.
-Over the past year Ethiopia has successfully attracted FDI into the country.
+Over the past year, Ethiopia has successfully attracted FDI into the country.
 In 2016, FDI stock of Ethiopia amounted to US$13.7 billion, more than doubled from US$4.2 billion in 2010.

 - China is Ethiopia’s largest trade partner, with bilateral relations flourishing over the past decade.
 Cumulative FDI from China increased more than tenfold from US$109 million in 2007 to US$1,130 million in 2015.
+In one year’s time, the amount has surged to over US$2,000 million in 2016.
 Chinese FDI is pivotal in infrastructure development, telecommunications, energy and manufacturing.

 - Ethiopia completed its first expressway in 2014 thanks to Chinese assistance.
 The Addis Ababa rail project with substantial Chinese funding is another showcase.
 Chinese enterprises are also active in developing industrial parks in Ethiopia – construction of several industrial parks in Addis Ababa and Jimma were awarded to Chinese construction firms in early 2017.